ePages-de/epages-devportal/_posts/2021/2021-12-17-how-the-graphic-design-innovation-lab-boosted-my-creativity.md

 But is that true?
 What does creativity actually mean?

-Creativity is not just about painting beautiful pictures, writing exciting novels or making great music.
+Creativity is not just about painting beautiful pictures, writing exciting novels, or making great music.
 It manifests itself in thinking, acting, and planning, which are elementary steps for human development.
 Being creative means changing perspectives or taking different paths.
 Thus, creativity can basically be compared to problem-solving.